 On February 4, 2016, we entered into, through three separate wholly-owned subsidiaries, three Memoranda of Agreement to acquire from a related party three Panamax vessels for an aggregate purchase price of \$39.8 million, reduced pursuant to addendum agreements dated March 4, 2016 to \$39.3 million.
-One of the vessels was delivered on March 21, 2016 and the other two are expected to be delivered later in March and in April 2016.
-The Company has agreed to acquire the vessels from entities affiliated with Mrs. Semiramis Paliou and Mrs. Aliki Paliou, each of whom is a family member of the Company's Chief Executive Officer and Chairman of the Board.
+Two of the vessels were delivered in March 2016 and the third in May 2016.
+The Company had agreed to acquire the vessels from entities affiliated with Mrs. Semiramis Paliou and Mrs. Aliki Paliou, each of whom is a family member of the Company's Chief Executive Officer and Chairman of the Board.
 Mrs. Semiramis Paliou is also a director of the Company.
 The transaction was approved unanimously by a committee of the Board of Directors established for the purpose of considering the transaction and consisting of the Company's independent directors and each of its executive directors other than Mrs. Semiramis Paliou and Mr. Simeon Palios.
 The agreed upon purchase price of the vessels was based, among other factors, on independent third party broker valuations obtained by the Company.
-Consummation of the purchases is subject to the Company obtaining bank financing from the sellers' existing lenders for substantially all of the purchase price of the vessels, thereby resulting in little or no current cash outlay on the part of the Company.